akka/akka-samples/akka-sample-kafka-to-sharding/README.md

 A gRPC client is included which can be started with...

 ```
- sbt client/ run
+ sbt "client/run"
 ```

 It assumes there is one of the nodes running its front end port on 8081.
-The users are `0-99`
+You can enter the user id to get their stats: The users are `0-199`, try entering users that have shown up in the logs of the other processes.

 ```
 7